diffblue/gitlab/doc/architecture/blueprints/runner_scaling/index.md

 want to design a simple abstraction that users will be able to build on top, as will we to support existing workflows on GitLab.com.

-The designed mechanism should abstract what Docker Machine executor was doing: providing a way to create - externally - Docker environment ready to execute our jobs and return credentials to Docker Engine API that we can hook into Docker executor.
+The designed mechanism should abstract what Docker Machine executor has been doing: providing a way to create an external Docker environment, waiting to execute jobs by provisioning this environment and returning credentials required to perform these operations.

+The new plugin system should be available for all major platforms: Linux, Windows, MacOS.

 ### 💡 Migrate existing Docker Machine solution to a plugin